the-outcaster/kazeta-plus-theme-creator/README.md

 ### Building the AppImage

-The repository includes a helper script to build the AppImage.
+A helper script is included in the repo to build the AppImage.

 1.  **Install PyInstaller:**
     ```bash